HackYourFuture/post-grad-ed/Week1/README.md

 ### 3. Developer skills: Planning your project

+Before starting any project, the first step is to **make a plan**.
+Doing this for a web application takes a specific process.
+Learn more about that here:

 - [Starting A Serious Web Development Project](https://www.youtube.com/watch?v=gGGPTskb7c8)
 - [The Creation of a Web Application](https://selftaughtcoders.com/creation-of-a-web-application/)